EnZon3/Cloud-Machine-loader-source-code/README.md

 # Cloud-Machine-loader-source-code
-Source code to loader files for the game Cloud Machine, this is not my code, it is by Curriculum Associates for the app I-Ready
+Source code to loader files for the game Cloud Machine, extracted directly from I-Ready.

+# THIS IS NOT MY CODE!
+It is by Curriculum Associates for the app I-Ready